-I am a PhD research fellow at the Center for Research on Extremism (C-REX) and affiliate at the Center for the Study of Political Communication (Polkom) at the University of Oslo.
+I am a Researcher at the Center for Research on Extremism (C-REX) and affiliate at the Center for the Study of Political Communication (Polkom) at the University of Oslo.
 I am also Head of Doctoral Fellows at the Centre for Analysis of the Radical Right (CARR).

-My doctoral project, entitled ‘Reconfiguring Nationalism: Transnational entanglements of Hindutva and Radical Right Ideology’, explores Indian diaspora supporters of Brexit and Trump in the UK and US.
+My doctoral dissertation, entitled ‘Reconfiguring nationalism: Transnational entanglements of Hindutva and radical right ideology’, explored Indian diaspora supporters of Brexit and Trump in the UK and US.
 From January to April 2018, I was a VOX-Pol sponsored visiting researcher at the Oxford Internet Institute, University of Oxford.
 I was also a visiting scholar at New York University’s department of Media, Culture, and Communication from May to July 2018.

 I received an MSc with Distinction in Ethnicity and Multiculturalism (Sociology) from the University of Bristol in 2015.
 My dissertation compared online propaganda of far right extremist and Islamist networks in the UK.
 Whilst at Bristol, I convened the Centre for the Study of Ethnicity and Citizenship postgraduate group.